Rising university tuition costs drive up apprenticeship demand | FE News

 The apprenticeship was offered to me to gain an understanding of dealing with clients and increase my skills.
 As the modules were linked to my work, I soon started to use my new skills in my job.
 Straight away I noticed how much my skills had improved.
 I felt more comfortable with clients when using the structured approaches I’d learnt from the apprenticeship.”

-The surge in demand for apprenticeships in specific fields, including digital marketing and leadership management, such as the Institute of Leadership and Management (ILM), is evidence that both employers and employees are capitalising on apprenticeships to improve performance, retain staff and reduce recruitment costs.Recommend0 recommendationsPublished in Education, Skills and apprenticeships, Social impact, Work and leadership
+The surge in demand for apprenticeships in specific fields, including digital marketing and leadership management, such as the Institute of Leadership and Management (ILM), is evidence that both employers and employees are capitalising on apprenticeships to improve performance, retain staff and reduce recruitment costs.Recommend0 recommendationsPublished in Education, Employability, Skills and apprenticeships

 Responses